SEMINOLE COUNTY BOARD OF COMMISSIONERS

 SEMINOLE COUNTY COURTHOUSE, SECOND FLOOR, SUPERIOR COURTROOM

-The Seminole County Board of Commissioners held their Regular Monthly Meeting on Tuesday, July 9th, 2013 in the Superior Courtroom located on the second floor of the courthouse.
-Those present were Chairman Roger Lane, Vice Chairman Dell Shingler, Commissioner Darius Culverson, Commissioner Chuck Orrick, and County Manager / Clerk Paula Granger.
-Commissioner Brenda Peterson and County Attorney Bill Mills were absent.
+The Seminole County Board of Commissioners held their Regular Monthly Meeting on Tuesday, May 13th, 2014 in the Superior Courtroom located on the second floor of the Courthouse.
+Those present were Vice Chairman Brenda Peterson, Commissioner Roger Lane, Commissioner Darius Culverson, and County Manager/Clerk Paula Granger.
+Chairman Orrick was absent.

-The meeting was called to order by Chairman Lane.
+The meeting was called to order by Vice Chairman Peterson.

 Submission of Financial Statements and Minutes: